Munish-Sethi/pers-blog/docs/ai-claude-mcp-analytic-server-part3.md

 - **HTTPS connectivity:** Compatible with Claude Desktop (paid tier), web clients, and API integrations

 This article shows how to transform the local MCP server into a production-ready, enterprise service that:
-- Authenticates users via Azure OAuth 2.0
+- Authenticates users via OAuth 2.0 (Azure Entra ID)
 - Routes requests to function-specific data catalogs (IT, HR, FIN)
 - Runs as a containerized service with TLS offloading
 - Integrates with Claude Desktop's custom HTTPS connector